FhenixProtocol/cofhe-docs/docs/devdocs/fherc/fherc20.md

 This ensures:

-- Users can access their own balances
+- Users can access their own balances.
-- The contract can perform operations on balances
+- The contract can perform operations on balances.
-- Total supply is globally accessible
+- Total supply is globally accessible.

 ## Handling Transfer Results